Monday 14th January 2019

 The split of the soul from the body, the formation of the ego.
 This was what life was about, breaking down the barriers that prevent love and the soul from re-entering, coming back full circle, becoming whole.
 I knew this intellectually, but my energy, and the events in my life that my energy was attracting, told me that on some level, the subconscious one, it had not fully landed.

 After lunch, I swam and arrived at Luke's workshop in a wet bathing suit, a bit late.
 It wasn't deliberate.
 I got given a Flower of Life sticker that I stuck on my phone case next to a key.
 When I walked in, he nodded at me.
 It felt like we had met before.
 I felt nervous.
 I was feeling the spike of adrenaline...my internal drug store had opened for business and it wasn't looking good.
 I listened to him, he was very interesting.
 I liked what he said about seeing children moving glasses of water around rooms with their minds, it reminded me of the spoon bending scene in The Matrix.
 I also liked the idea of placing something on an altar he had created at the side of the room, he said that we could place something there.
-I was creating wet patches (from swimming) on the seat by this time and decided it was best to leave and get changed, come back with an altar piece, perhaps the pendant urn with my dad's ashes in.
+I was creating wet patches (from swimming) on the seat by this time and decided it was best to leave and get changed, come back with an altar piece, perhaps the pendant urn that contained my dad's ashes.
 I got changed and by the time I arrived back, everyone was sitting in a circle meditating.

-I didn't want to disturb this and I was also thinking that avoiding this man might be a good idea, because of the sparks, the drugstore cowboy was still riding shotgun in my system.
+I didn't want to disturb this and I was also thinking that avoiding this man might be a good idea, because of the sparks.
+The drugstore cowboy was still riding shotgun in my system.
 Avoidance is SLAA's way of dealing with 'qualifiers'.
 SLAA is sex and love addict's anonymous.
 I was advised to go there after my relationship ended.
 A qualifier is someone who sparks a love addiction.
 Love and Addict don't sit comfortably in my head in the same sentence, never mind next to each other and I don't believe in avoiding anything.
 (I wasn't getting on too well in this fellowship) I can be very stubborn.
 I don't believe I am addicted to sex either, but I guess I can be proved wrong on every count.
-I keep an open mind about it but I'm not mastabating every second I get a chance to, and I don't go seeking sex.
+I keep an open mind about it but I'm not masterbating every second I get a chance to, and I don't go seeking sex.
 I do choose unavailable men who are not interested in me though, which is exhausting and really pointless, so I could qualify for the love addiction.
 Avoidance could work for me in this instance I thought.

 This was before the 'Show me who I have become' trip really landed later on.